 "Look I'm sorry, I didn't mean to have a go at you, but you have to tell me now you've started.
 I'd tell you if someone was saying things about you."

 "I know that.
 You've got great legs, but he obviously prefers skinny girls."
-He paused again as if he were trying to think of something to say."Did he give you one of his massages?"
+He paused again as if he were trying to think of something to say.
+He remembered Terry telling him that he had trained as a masseur and thought it was worth a try.
+"Did he give you one of his massages?"

-I was visibly shocked by the question.
-I didn't answer, but I showed a blush as I looked at him.
+Jane was visibly shocked by the question.
+She didn't answer, but she showed a blush as she looked at him.

 "I wasn't sure if it were true, but I am now.
 He said things got quite steamy, told us everything."